granular-software/template-express-oauth-sqlite/packages/mcpresso/docs/vercel-storage-setup.md

 ```

 This will:
-1. Check if Vercel KV exists
+1. Check if the Blob store exists
 2. Create it automatically if it doesn't exist
 3. Deploy your application
-4. Use Vercel KV storage in production automatically
+4. Use Vercel Blob storage in production automatically

 ## Storage Implementation